GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/lego-component-build-guide.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/117388662/235807077-38f3fe70-f784-47da-aab0-3d9dbfc4114c.png">

 Make sure that the wire colors connecting to the screen line up with the schematic.
-If necesary, swap connector positions to correct.
+If necessary, swap connector positions to correct.
 A small screwdriver can be used to release the tabs holding the pins in place.
 They can then be easily removed and swapped.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/117388662/235808221-fdfc62a2-9d1f-44fa-b62b-ec041f7fc74f.png">